evillabs/EvilSploit/README.md

 # EvilSploit

-Evilsploit - a universal hardware hacking toolkit.
+# Evilsploit - A Universal Hardware Hacking Toolkit.

 First of all, we all know about hardware hacking, and how messy to start a hardware hacking You need to study the hardware, to find a way to get the software, and hack it
 When we mention to get the software means majority of the hardware are run by software